 The Watchung Hills Regional High School (WHRHS) has a duty to locate, identify and evaluate all resident children with exceptional educational needs, regardless of the severity of their disability.
 Therefore, the school district has a special outreach program to locate all children with suspected disabilities who are residents of the district.

 Upon request, the school district will provide information to determine whether a special educational referral is appropriate.
-Such a request may be made by contacting Marianne Sales, Director of Office of Special Services at the address or phone number listed above.
+Such a request may be made by contacting Michele Deremer, Director of Office of Special Services at the address or phone number listed above.
 Many educational opportunities are available in the community for children with disabilities.

 WHRHS provides special education and/or related services for children ages 14-21.